55 minutes

 Next, you’ll add what Cajun cuisine and Louisiana Creole cuisine have dubbed the Holy Trinity.
 The Holy Trinity consists of onions, bell peppers, and celery.

-That Holy Trinity is the base of several regional dishes such as crawfish etouffee, gumbo, and jambalaya.
+That Holy Trinity is the basis for several regional dishes, such as crawfish etouffee, gumbo, and jambalaya.
 This is actually similar to French Cooking’s Mirepoix, which consists of carrots, celery, and onion.

 Ingredients to make jambalaya prepped on a marble countertop.